DLR-RM/stable-baselines3/docs/guide/install.rst

    run it interactively (so ctrl+c will work)
 -  ``--rm`` option means to remove the container once it exits/stops (otherwise, you will have to use ``docker rm``)
--  ``--network host`` don't use network isolation, this allow to use tensorboard/visdom on host machine
+-  ``--network host`` don't use network isolation, this allows to use tensorboard/visdom on host machine
 -  ``--ipc=host`` Use the host system’s IPC namespace.
 IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message